 The short answer is yes.
 There is no such thing as a ‘perfect’ energy source.
 From nuclear and fossil fuels to renewable resources, all of them have many advantages but also some disadvantages.
 However, as we are quickly running out of time in the race to reach zero emissions, it is crucial that all countries begin to seriously evaluate which sources of energy can bring the most benefits.
 While solar energy might not be the best solution for northern countries for the lack of sunlight they receive throughout the year, and some of its disadvantages such as the extensive land use that the installation of solar panels requires might not make it the best candidate for everyone, this renewable resource, along with all others, certainly has undeniable potential and it still a better alternative to environmentally unfriendly fossil fuels, beyond being the best chance we have at stopping global warming.

-You might also like: Can We Build Solar Power Systems in Space?
+If you enjoyed reading about the Advantages and Disadvantages of Solar Energy, you might also like: Can We Build Solar Power Systems in Space?